 - provided a National Planning Policy Framework, the government’s view of what sustainable development means in practice for the planning system

-- introduced, or is introducing, a range of other measures to speed up planning decisions
+- published simplified planning guidance on an accessible website and is introducing, a range of other measures to speed up planning decisions

 To speed up planning for nationally significant infrastructure projects (such as wind farms or motorways) we:

 - are reforming the infrastructure planning process to make sure it remains efficient

 - want to extend the scope of the major infrastructure planning system to include new categories of commercial and business development so that, where they’re of sufficient significance, they can be determined at a national level

 DCLG also carries out many ongoing actions to ensure that the planning system stays effective and up to date.

 - make decisions about planning casework, compulsory purchase orders and land transaction cases through the National Planning Policy Framework

 - abolished the Infrastructure Planning Commission on 1 April 2012, so that decisions on national infrastructure proposals are now made by ministers advised by the Planning Inspectorate